 To complement your time in the city, spend 1 or 2 nights at a luxurious traditional ryokan in Hakone, the Izu Peninsula, or Nikko (all within 1-2 hours of Tokyo).
 This will be the perfect change of pace and a chance to enjoy nature, traditional Japanese hospitality, soothing onsen (hot springs), and incredible kaiseki cuisine featuring local and seasonal specialties.

 These are some of our favorite luxury ryokans within easy reach of Tokyo.

-This would be an amazing 5-day trip, especially if you’ve never been to Japan and love cities, but also want to experience a bit of nature and traditional Japan.
+This would make for a great 5-day Japan itinerary if you love cities, but also want to experience nature and tradition.